ibrahim-s/linkLibrary/readme.md

 *	Just open firefox, from the bookmarks menu choose show all bookmarks control+shift+b.
 *	In the menu of the new window, go to Import and Backup submenu, then to Import Bookmarks from HTML… and press enter.
 *	Navigate through the dialog opened to the html file and select it.
 After that an entry or folder having the same name of the imported library will be found in the firefox bookmarks menu including all links of the imported library in it.
-*	Lastly mentioned, but may be most important is that you got the ability to choose the place of data files of your addon.
+*	Lastly mentioned, but may be most important, is that you got the ability to choose the place of data files of your addon.
 *	First upon installing the addon, a message box will appear asking you if yo agree to create the folder that hosts the data files for the addon in your home user directory.
 *	you can if you wish, press cancel and choose the directory required to host data files later from the settings dialog of the addon in preferences menu.
+*	Go to NVDA menu>Preferences> Link Library> Link Library Setting..., and open settings dialog.
-*	Afterchoosing the new default path for data files from the addon settings in preferences menu
+*	Afterchoosing the new default path, for data files or libraries for the addon in that dialog
-*	If you want to make it perminant, you have to save settings pressing control+nvda+c, especially if your settings is not put to save on exit in general settings dialog.
+*	If you want to make it perminant, you have to save settings pressing control+nvda+c, especially if your settings is not set to save on exit in general settings dialog.
 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.

+### Changes for 1.3 ###

+*	Replace close button by OK and Cancel in link dialog, and make possible to remove general library in library dialog.
+*	Change minimum tested version of the addon to 2019.3.

 ### Changes for 1.2 ###